#CelebrateingtheRainbow at the workplace – share your stories of Pride!

 Beyond #MeToo is a complete eye-opener, and it makes an absorbing first time read.
 But you’ll surely go back to it for more reads because it has so many depths and layers that it’s impossible to grasp them completely in just a few reads.

-This path-breaking and much-needed book also makes fantastic reference material every time you want authentic and verified information about women’s rights.
-I truly hope it finds a place in universities, colleges, schools, and corporate libraries and discussion.
+This path-breaking and much-needed book will make a credible reference material every time you want authentic and verified information about women’s rights.
+I hope it finds a place in universities, colleges, schools, and corporate libraries and discussion.
 I’m sure it will.

 If you’d like to pick up Beyond #MeToo: Ushering in Women’s Era or Just Noise? written by Tanushree Ghosh, use our affiliate links at Amazon India, and at Amazon US.